 - Selection is not based simply on quantitative measures.
 Consideration will be given to all information provided in the letter of recommendation and candidate CV, including research achievements and originality, contributions to the soft matter community, innovation, collaborations and teamwork, publication history, and engagement with Soft Matter.

-- Nominations must be made via email to email@example.com, and should include a short CV and a brief letter of nomination.
+- Nominations must be made via email to firstname.lastname@example.org, and should include a short CV (3 page maximum length) and a brief letter of nomination (1 page maximum length)

 - Self-nomination is not permitted.